-A popular system architecture strategy in recent years has been to move data to the cloud, but the cloud provides no automatic immunity from ransomware attacks (despite efforts by less scrupulous vendors to create the impression that cloud = security).
+A popular system architecture strategy in recent years has been to move data to the cloud, but the cloud provides no automatic immunity from ransomware attacks.
 In fact, the low cost and relative ease with which new servers can be provisioned in the cloud and connected to the rest of the organization's digital infrastructure has made the cloud a fertile hunting ground for criminals.
 Clearly, any use of the cloud by any part of the organization needs to be properly authorized and securely configured.
 Also, like all other systems, those in the cloud need to be enrolled in an appropriate backup and recovery regimen.

-PATCHING AND BACKUP AS RANSOMWARE DEFENSE
+PATCHING AND BACKUP